Tesla 3Q profit more than doubles from a year ago to $3.29B

 Still, the company said initial deliveries of its Semi truck will start in December.

-Shares in Tesla Inc. were down about 3% in extended trading Wednesday after the company’s third-quarter sales missed Wall Street estimates.
-The stock has lost 37% so far this year, burdened by CEO Elon Musk’s $44 billion bid to buy Twitter.
+Shares in Tesla Inc. fell 6.3% in extended trading Wednesday after the company’s third-quarter sales missed Wall Street estimates.
+The stock has lost 37% so far this year, burdened by Musk’s $44 billion bid to buy Twitter.
 Musk earlier backed out of the purchase, contending that Twitter misrepresented the number of fake “spam bot” accounts on its platform.
 Twitter sued, and a Delaware judge has given both sides until Oct.
 28 to work out details.
 Otherwise, there will be a trial in November.

+Musk conceded on Wednesday’s conference call that he and other investors are overpaying for Twitter.
+But he added that he believes the “long-term potential for Twitter, in my view, is an order of magnitude greater than its current value.”

 By TOM KRISHER